-Paul D. Thompson, M.D., an accomplished competitive international marathon runner as well as a respected cardiologist, has written an editorial on two studies that show how important regular vigorous exercise is to prolong lives and prevent heart attacks and strokes (Circulation, 2018;137(18):1896-1898).
+Paul D. Thompson, M.D., an accomplished competitive international marathon runner as well as a respected cardiologist, wrote an editorial on two studies that show how important regular vigorous exercise is to prolong lives and prevent heart attacks and strokes (Circulation, 2018;137(18):1896-1898).
 The results of these studies should stimulate every able-bodied person to try to exercise for at least 30 minutes every day for as long as they can.

 The first study shows that higher levels of fitness strongly prevent heart attacks and death and the lower the amount of arterial plaques, the less likely a highly-fit person is to suffer a heart attack (Circulation, 2018;137:1888–1895).
 The study followed 8425 men with no heart disease for an average 8.4 years.
 Researchers can determine fitness levels by measuring the maximal amount of oxygen a person can use during exercise.
 The highly-fit men with no plaques were 20 times less likely to suffer a heart attack than highly-fit men with thick plaques in their arteries.
 The annual incidence of total heart problems was only one in a thousand for the fit men with no plaques, compared to 19 per thousand for fit men with plaques.
 This is in North America where 40 percent of death certificates say heart disease.